Aman-Kisan/Rental-Management-System-Project/README.md

 The app provides an interface to manage a database that stores the rentee's details, their monthly rental payments, their monthly electricity usage and its payments.

-It is designed to manage two houses which you can change in the code.
+It is designed to manage two houses which you can change in the code ("/main.py") by adding a line for the radiobutton and set the value of house number.

 ### Home Page
 ![](https://github.com/Aman-Kisan/Rental-Management-System-Project/blob/main/screenshots/home_page.jpg)